gdorbes/rpisquare-agent/README.md

 ## Usage

-Add the following content in your Nodejs script
+Add the following content to your Nodejs script

 ``` js
 import {rpiAgent} from "rpi-agent"